SkylineCommunications/dataminer-docs/release-notes/Cloud/DCP_change_log.md

 > [!NOTE]
 > Many features on dataminer.services are dependent on DxMs.
 You can find the change logs for these under [DxM release notes](xref:DxM_RNs_index).

-#### 19 June 2024 - Fix - Remote access & live sharing reconnecting improvement [ID_39983]
+#### 19 June 2024 - Fix - Remote Access and Live Sharing connection failing when DMA went offline [ID_39983]

-From now on, when using remote access or live sharing, if the connected DMA that is used to serve the web API requests suddenly goes offline, for example when switching in a failover setup, the connection will switch correctly to another online DMA in the DMS.
-Before it would keep trying to connect to the initial DMA that went offline, leading to remote access or live sharing not working unless the browser cookies were cleared.
-This will also resolve the automatic login issues caused by this.
+Up to now, if the connected DMA that was used to serve the web API requests for Remote Access or Live Sharing went offline, e.g. when switching in a Failover setup, the connection did not switch to another online DMA in the DMS.
+Instead it kept trying to connect to the initial DMA even though it was offline, causing Remote Access or Live Sharing not to work until the browser cookies were cleared.
+This issue has now been resolved.
+Automatic login issues caused by this same issue have also been resolved.

-#### 19 June 2024 - Fix - Remote access automatic login improvement [ID_39982]
+#### 19 June 2024 - Fix - Remote access automatic login showed error page when failing [ID_39982]

-An issue has been resolved where a blue error page would be shown displaying there was an unexpected error, which would occur if the automatic login with a user's linked DataMiner account failed.
-Now the login page will be shown where users can still manually log in as a fallback.
+When the automatic login with a user's linked DataMiner account failed, up to now a blue error page was shown displaying that there was an unexpected error.
+Now, the login page will be shown instead, where users can manually log in as a fallback.

 #### 11 June 2024 - Enhancement - Enable access to more web app folders via Remote Access [ID_39881]